-Emphasis is put on the ability to analyse and design digital systems, as well as to understand the user's interaction with these.
+The module EMB4 provides the students with the ability to analyse and design digital systems, as well as to understand the user's interaction with these

 "Product Concepts - Experts in Teams".

 Emphasis is put on achieving a holistic understanding of product concepts seen from both the user's, the manufacturer's and the investor's point of view.
 We work on realisable product concepts from an external proposer.